|

 Since 1976, the Council has coordinated community efforts to prevent and respond to child abuse and neglect and to promote positive family relationships in Cumberland County and across Maine.

-The Role of the Children's Advocacy Council The Children's Advocacy Council works with a broad range of lay persons, organizations and community agencies to prevent abuse and neglect through increased public awareness, education and advocacy.
+The Children's Advocacy Council works with a broad range of lay persons, organizations and community agencies to prevent abuse and neglect through increased public awareness, education and advocacy.
 Working together, Council members deliver parenting education, provide mandated reporter training for people who work with children and families, and offer consultation and referrals for anyone in the community who is concerned about the safety of a child.

 Over the past year, for example, the Council has trained 1,250 mandated reporters on recognizing child abuse and neglect.
 Also, the Council has served and educated 5,550 community members through coalitions, conferences, forums, groups and meetings throughout the county and the entire state.